How to create an event marketing plan?

 How to create an event marketing plan – a step-by-step guide:

 While most of the marketing plan happens in the months leading up to the event, expect to keep the promotional effort going throughout the event itself and then wrap things up with a few, final marketing items after.
-The following is a breakdown of what to focus on during each phase.
+The following is a step-by-step breakdown of what to focus on during each phase.

-Before
+Before the event:

-During
+During the event:

-After
+After the event:

 Kaltura Virtual Events Platform